MasterTK575/MasterTK575/README.md

 - 👋 Hi, I’m @MasterTK575, or just Tim.
 - 👀 I'm studying business informatics.
 Additionally, I'm learning to code on the side using free online resources.
-- 🌱 I’m currently learning C, Python and Javascript as part of the CS50 courses provided by Harvard.
 - 📫 How to reach me: krambeck.t@gmail.com

 <!---